-By training, I'm a clinical psychologist and certified holistic health care practitioner.
-By avocation, I have studied zoology, socio-biology, cultural anthroplogy, and secular spirituality.
+By training, I'm a clinical psychologist, certified holistic health care practitioner, and yoga instructor.
+By avocation, I've studied zoology, socio-biology, cultural anthroplogy, and secular spirituality.
 Along with lifelong meditation and yoga practices, these have afforded me a perspective on the human condition that is both wide and deep.
 For close to three decades I've helped people work their vital edges and craft integral life change.
-From coaching, to counselling, to deep therapy, I provide a full spectrum of services as needed.
+From coaching, to counselling, to deep therapy, and most recently, intruction in Intuitive Yoga, I provide a full spectrum of services.

 I believe that we each have the capacity to create and maintain an authentic and deeply satisfying life.
 This belief isn't a manifestation of wishful or the New Age thinking; it is founded on a deep, reality-based appreciation of just what we are capable of... all of us.
 The corollary of that, of course, is that nothing is more common in this world than great potential.
 Why then, do so few people seem to create truly amazing lives for themselves?
 A few of the most common reasons are this: many do not believe they have the abilities they do; many don't know what they really want out of life; and many who do know what they want don't know how to move their lives in that direction.
 Probably the greatest hinderace, however, is that in our Western culture we tend to look for what we deeply want and truly need in all the wrong places.
 My personal vision of this extraordinary life is found in the concept of Deep Living. which you will find information on elsewhere in this site.